robynspaulding/JSConstruction-API/README.md

 ## Future plans

-The goal for this API is to become a database for a construction website that will house the company's profiles/About section, protfilio and Woodshop inventory that the owner can update as needed from the front end
+The goal for this API is to become a database for a construction website that will house the company's profiles/About section, protfolio and Woodshop inventory that the owner can update as needed from the front end